Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

     OCW_CIRCUITS_STORAGE is NOT initialized
     MUST call extrinsic 'ocwCircuits::submitConfigDisplayCircuitsPackageSigned'
     Calling 'ocwCircuits::submitConfigDisplayCircuitsPackageSigned'
-    Extrinsic started: wait a few seconds(~5-10s) and restart this script
+    Extrinsic started: wait a few seconds(~45-60s) and restart this script
     ```
     * wait a few seconds
+    * check docker-compose/podman-compose logs;

+    or check the front-end:
+    'Query'
+     for 'DisplaySkcdValue'

-    * check docker-compose/podman-compose logs; you should see something like
+    you should see something like
     ```
     2022-10-05T14:35:08.974284Z DEBUG hyper::proto::h1::conn: incoming body is chunked encoding 2022-10-05T14:35:08.974294Z DEBUG hyper::proto::h1::decode: incoming chunked header: 0x82 (130 bytes)